-It doesn’t matter if you’re an amateur, expert, or even a competitive runner.
-The trouble with breathing can occur in any case, regardless of skill, age, or weight.
+It doesn’t matter if you’re an amateur, expert, or competitive runner.
+Trouble with breathing can occur in any situation, regardless of skill, age, or weight.

 For amateur runners, inhaling and exhaling while running can feel like rocket science.
-Even if you consider yourself as an expert runner, there is a lot to be improved when it comes to controlling your oxygen with your sunken chest.
+Even if you consider yourself an expert runner, a lot can be improved when controlling your oxygen.

-The problem with running with pectus excavatum is that your lung capacity is abnormally decreased because of the deformity.
-Depending on the severity of the condition, your VO2 max capacity will be usually lower than ordinary people.
+The problem with running with pectus excavatum is that your lung capacity is decreased because of the deformity.
+Depending on the severity of the condition, your VO2 max capacity will usually be lower than ordinary people's.

 Your muscles are strong enough to endure the running.
 Because they are working hard to keep the tempo, they require a lot of oxygen.